How to Protect Your Patio Furniture From Seasonal DamageOctober 3, 2019

 Since the patio itself will receive little use in the off-season, it can be a good, space-saving option to keep the patio furniture on the patio all year long.
 If this is the option you choose, it’s a good idea to consider purchasing weatherproof covers.

 Weatherproof covers may not keep all dampness or condensation off of the furniture, but they will repel winter precipitation that causes excessive wear and tear.
 They also will reduce the amount of fading from UV light that would otherwise occur during the winter season.
+This is a good tip for all types of patio furniture and is also one of the tips for maintaining metal outdoor furniture.

 3. Invest in Durable, Weather-Resistant Patio Furniture